"The world is waiting for you. Good luck. Travel safe. Go!"

 Also contributing to this is the elimination of the "eat, sleep, and mingle" Pit Stops during Season 14, which means teams in later seasons spend a lost less time socializing with each other, and are therefore more willing to play cutthroat.

 The biggest example of this shift is from Unfinished Business, where fans got upset about the teams working too much together, and giving each other answers to challenges.
 In the early seasons, this kind of cooperation was normal.

 Color-Coded Characters: By accident (or maybe not), the Final 3 teams on Season 7 all ended up being associated with different color clothing (Uchenna & Joyce: yellow, Rob & Amber: red, Ron & Kelly: light blue).
 After that, teammates would generally wear same color shirts, if only for the first leg or so.
 Teams have started referring to each other by the colors of their shirts in the first leg (as teams are not allowed to interact prior to the start of the race), and even calling themselves "The <insert color here> team".

 Prior to this, teams were denoted by both numbers on their backpacks and different colored bandannas.
 However, the numbers were rarely, if ever seen, and the bandannas, when worn, were not always in a noticeable position, and often times were even completely discarded by the teams.

-Description Cut: The editors love this trope.
+Description Cut: The editors love this trope, and it is done several times a season.
 Done typically when one team says something about the placement of another team that turns out to be completely wrong.
 A few examples: